davemers0160/dlib_object_detection/obj_det_trainer/README.md

 # Object Detector Trainer Project
-This project designed to train an object detectors build on the dlib framework.
+This project is designed to train an object detectors build on the dlib framework.

 ## Dependencies